 Inequality in Society

 Inequality is rampant, we hardly need telling.
 Rarely does the print media pass up an opportunity to remind us.
 We stand inundated by an endless stream of statistics – on scales barely fathomable – each one more depressing than the last.
-For instance, it’s widely known that: ‘8% of humanity takes home 50% of global income’; that ‘the top 1% own 45% of the world’s wealth’; and, how could we forget that in 2018 ‘the 26 richest people on earth had the same net worth as the poorest half’.
+For instance, it’s widely known that: ‘8% of humanity takes home 50% of global income’; that ‘the top 1% own 45% of the world’s wealth’; and how could we forget that ‘the 26 richest people on earth had the same net worth as the poorest half’.
 As shocking as these stats once were, they’re now dishearteningly familiar; we can recite them unassisted; we are numb to them.
 Perhaps a worse indictment, however, is that for many they never had much effect.
 They never came close to capturing their actual reality: the shortage of food, the fragmentation of community, the political alienation.
 While coping with these concerns, that the 1% had further increased their collective wealth by X trillion dollars was only ever background noise, a little salt on the wound.
 Statistics of this kind may sell newspapers, but they don’t capture experience.

 There's no let-up